numpy/numpy/doc/source/user/absolute_beginners.rst

          [5, 6]])

-In order to remove elements, you can easily use indexing to select the elements that you want to keep.
+In order to remove elements from an array, it's simple to use indexing to select the elements that you want to keep.

 `Read more about concatenate here <https://numpy.org/devdocs/reference/generated/numpy.concatenate.html#numpy.concatenate>`_ .